 arduous journey of 15 kms on foot everyday to reach their schools.

-of the bus has been entrusted to Dirang General Administration.
+has been entrusted to Dirang General Administration.

 and students said that the bus service will go a long way in bringing in much respite

 to the economically downtrodden students pursuing higher education at Dirang.
 ‘This

 act of generosity is a testimony to the emphasis and priority the local MLA is giving

 on education sector which is an investment for a vibrant future’, they echoed.

 NEW DELHI, Aug 20: Congress Mirror, a monthly journal of the Arunachal Pradesh Congress